Translated by Greg

 This article features our suggestion from Ocha no Igeta.
 We hope it is helpful for those buying green tea for the first time, visitors wanting to drink slightly different tasting tea, and also for those people who'd like to try some delicious local sweets to go along with their tea.

-Find a Huge Variety of Green Tea
+A Wide Variety of Green Tea

 There are dozens of different kinds of green tea, all of which pair nicely with Japanese sweets.
 It might be difficult to choose the right variety with all the types of tea available.